 How many BTU’s do I need?

-The most common complaint we hear from owners of wood stoves, both in tiny spaces and traditional homes, is that they can't build a fire in their stove without making their home uncomfortably hot!
-A wood stove can be a wonderfully useful and enjoyable appliance, but if you can't use it, you can't enjoy it.
+In fact, the most common complaint we hear from owners of wood stoves, both in tiny spaces and traditional homes, is that they can't build a fire in their stove without making their space uncomfortably hot!
+A wood stove should be something you enjoy using—not something you avoid.

 As always, if you need some guidance with your project, drop us a line at support@tinywoodstove.com and we'll be happy to help!